zbyju/obsidian/1. Fleeting notes/Statnice/AM1/NI-WI-6.md

 ### Sticky Sessions
 Users get cookies that they identify with for reverse-proxy to choose which server to choose for that user to persist the session.

+### Healthchecking
+Send multiple requests to the service, based on the success rate either keep using the server or stop using it

+### Strategies
+- Roundrobin: send to the first, then second, then third; then last and then first again, …
+- Choosing randomly based on weights
+-
 ## Client-side LB